Planning a basement or basement conversion and need some basement ideas?

 13) In-Law Suite Basement Ideas

-Or you can create an in-law suite to take care of an elderly family member or a member of the family that has a disability whilst also affording them some independence too.
+You can create an in-law suite to take care of an elderly family member or a member of the family that has a disability whilst also affording them some independence too.

 This is a spin on the self contained flat but with a greater focus on mobility and usability for the person using the room.